 Something akin to this happened on our recent Balance Calories Initiative (BCI) market tour.
 We invited a cross-section of Columbus thought leaders to join our members at an actual grocery store.
 Leaders in local government, public health and the faith community heard about the BCI goal—a voluntary effort to cut calories from beverages 20 percent per capita by 2025.

-Eloquent speakers from the Alliance for a Healthier Generation and the American Beverage Association detailed how fierce competitors from Coke, Dr Pepper and Pepsi are working together to help people balance what they eat, drink and do.
-Our guests heard about strategic tactics like offering lower or no calorie beverages, smaller portion sizes and clear calorie information on every bottle, can and pack our members produce.
+Eloquent speakers from the Alliance for a Healthier Generation and the American Beverage Association detailed how fierce competitors from Coke, Dr. Pepper, and Pepsi are working together to help people balance what they eat, drink and do.
+Our guests heard about strategic tactics like offering lower or no-calorie beverages, smaller portion sizes and clear calorie information on every bottle, can and pack our members produce.

 But it wasn’t until small groups walked the beverage aisles at Grandview’s Giant Eagle that they began to grasp what those choices look like in living color.
 Our member tour captains explained how beverage innovation happens from concept to store shelf.
-Our guests, surprised at the proliferation of sparking waters, functional drinks, mini cans of old favorites and hundreds of new options, asked again and again, “Pepsi makes this?
+Our guests, surprised at the proliferation of sparkling waters, functional drinks, mini cans of old favorites and hundreds of new options, asked again and again, “Pepsi makes this?
 Wow, I didn’t know Coke had this.
-Keurig is now part of the Dr Pepper family?”
+Keurig is now part of the Dr. Pepper family?”

 They also saw a list of partners from “test and learn” markets scattered around the country, glimpsing some of the work underway in community centers, food banks and other nonprofit settings to convey realistic messages around beverage choice and consumption.